Before you begin

 Your pipe boot or flashing is critical to keeping water from penetrating your roof.
 A properly installed pipe boot or flashing should provide decades of reliable service.

 A high-temperature silicone pipe boot is the ideal choice for flashing a non-porous roofing material like metal or rubber.
-Pipe boots are generally not compatible with porous roofing materials like asphalt or cedar shingles, or slate or tile roofs, and a metal flashing should be used with those materials instead.
-Hybrid pipe boots with sheet metal bases can be installed under shingles or tiles similar to a metal flashing, but do not need sealant between the boot and the pipe, and don't require a storm collar.
+Porous roofing materials like asphalt or cedar shingles, or slate or tile roofs require either an all-metal flashing, or a hybrid pipe boot flashing with a sheet metal base.

 Installing a Pipe Boot